asyncgui/asyncgui/README.md

 Kivy required [massive changes](https://github.com/kivy/kivy/pull/6368) in order to adapt to `asyncio` and `Trio`, [asyncio-tkinter](https://github.com/fluentpython/asyncio-tkinter)'s codebase is quite big as well.

-On the other hand, `asyncgui` doesn't require a lot of work as shown in the above example **because it doesn't have an event-loop**.
+On the other hand, `asyncgui` doesn't require a lot of work as shown above **because it doesn't have an event-loop**.
 `asyncgui` can live with other event-loop in the same thread seemlessly because of it.

 ## So, is asyncgui superior to asyncio ?

 No, it is not.
 For `asyncgui`, many features that exist in `asyncio` are either impossible or hard to implement because of the lack of event-loop.
-You already witnessed that even a simple feature like `sleep` requires an event-loop.
+You already witnessed one, the `sleep`.

-## So, this is not usefull
+## This is not usefull then.

 There is at least one situation where `asyncgui` shines.
 When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a mouse button.